 - Check connections.
 Disconnect and re-connections to ensure firmly connected.

 - If your computer monitor is always displaying artifacts, regardless of what program you use, try a different monitor on the computer.
-If the same issue persists, make sure you've got the latest video drivers and that your video card is firmly connected into the computer.
+If the same issue persists, make sure you've got the latest video drivers and that the video card is firmly connected into the computer.

 - If your digital camera is generating artifacts in pictures, make sure your quality is set to the highest available option.
-If all settings are set to their highest quality, and all pictures still have artifacts, it's likely a digital camera limitation or issue with the camera.
+If settings are set to their highest quality, and pictures still have artifacts, it's likely a digital camera limitation or issue with the camera.

 - If you're getting artifacts when compressing or changing a video from one format to another, try a different format.